- The SPGS journey

 London is the best city in the world to live in when seeking cultural input from other countries.
 There are a wealth of exhibitions, shows and plays and dedicated language institutes and embassies who are only too happy for students to visit (Instituto Cervantes, Goethe Institut, l’Institut Français).
 In recent years we have participated in various regional and national competitions such as the HSBC Chinese Speaking Competition, French debating, Hispanic theatre and German essay writing.

-The department offers A level pupils a number of bespoke trips and opportunities to volunteer, for example at Hangzhou University together with a school for the deaf in China, and the Orion project in Kitezh, Russia.
 At this level, it is also crucial for students to start seeking out individual opportunities to work, travel and study, and the department can provide support and information on all of these.
-Many students are advised on individual travel projects that they can tailor to their own interests, for example working at the Hermitage in St Petersburg or studying economics in China.
+Many students are advised on individual travel projects that they can tailor to their own interests.

 In addition to studying the chosen language further at university, adding in even more unusual languages ab initio, and pairing a language with another humanity, there are now more opportunities than ever before to combine language study or a year abroad with absolutely any other subject.
 Click here for inspiration!
 Those who have studied pure languages at university have found them useful in virtually any field, from journalism to finance to medicine.